 Fixed rate securities increased during the year due to the higher yields achieved on the investment programmes undertaken in 2022 and 2023.

-Investment expenses incurred relate to investment management fees, custodian fees and transaction charges.
+Investment expenses incurred relate to investment management fees, custodian fees and transaction charges € 448k and subordinated loan interest € 2,530k.

 A.4 PERFORMANCE OF OTHER ACTIVITIES